 TREC Benefits for Veterans

 TREC values our active and veteran military service members and their families.
 We know the process of becoming licensed can be overwhelming.
-In addition to the state veterans portal available for all veterans, we have created this page as your one-stop shop for all the information about benefits we offer to veterans, service members and spouses applying for a license as a real estate professional in the state of Texas.
+In addition to the state veterans portal available for all veterans, we have created this page to explain benefits we offer to veterans, service members and spouses applying for a license as a real estate professional in the state of Texas.

 - Go to the page for the type of license you want and read the qualifications and requirements for that license.